cyew3/oneVPL-intel-gpu/samples/readme-setup.txt

    For easier debugging and building, compile all 4 versions of library (all combinations of win32/x64 debug/release).
 3. MSDK Library DLLs compiled (any version, you can use precompiled binaries)
-4. igfx_s3dcontrol project (from mdp_msdk-samples repository) compiled with the same version of Visual Studio you going to use with samples (2010 by default).
-   For easier debugging and building, compile all 4 versions of library (all combinations of win32/x64 debug/release).

 To create MSDK_Install directory:
 1. Run createMSDKInstalled.bat providing 2 parameters: